 How To Get Rid of Your Neck Pain!

 Follow along in our [P]Rehab Youtube Episode that shows you some excellent ways to relieve your neck pain!

 This video will demonstrate how to improve the mobility, control, and strength of your neck with the end goal of keeping your neck healthy and supple!

 Can you reduce the risk of neck injuries?

 A recent meta-analysis of randomized controlled trials was conducted involving people without neck pain with an aim to prevent future neck pain.
 Moderate evidence suggests that exercise programs can reduce the risk of an episode of neck pain by approximately half.
 This review found low-quality evidence that ergonomic program does not reduce the risk of an episode of neck pain.
 This systematic review was specifically looking at preventing neck injuries.
 Being able to reduce the risk of neck pain is HUGE!

 Neck pain often presents with impairments in poor flexibility of lower cervical and upper thoracic spine muscles.
 A randomized controlled trial by Ylinel et al demonstrated that manual therapy vs. stretching both improved neck symptoms, with no differences between the groups.
-As a physical therapist I often perform manual therapy in the clinic, however, this study demonstrates that mobility based exercises also show benefits.
-Show here are a few exercises I commonly prescribe in the clinic to improve the mobility of these muscles.
+As a physical therapist, I often perform manual therapy in the clinic, however, this study demonstrates that mobility-based exercises also show benefits.
+Shown here are a few exercises I commonly prescribe in the clinic to improve the mobility of these muscles.

 Self Neck Traction